oss-review-toolkit/ort/docs/config-file-ort-yml.md

 Package curations can be added if you want to correct metadata of third-party dependencies.

 The following example corrects the source-artifact URL of the package with the id `Maven:com.example:dummy:0.0.1`.
-Note that this feature requires `enableRepositoryPackageCurations` to be enabled in the `ort.conf`, see [reference.yml](../model/src/main/resources/reference.yml).
+Note that this feature requires `enableRepositoryPackageCurations` to be enabled in the `config.yml`, see [reference.yml](../model/src/main/resources/reference.yml).

 e.g.: